astral-sh/ruff/BREAKING_CHANGES.md

     ruff --explain E402 --format json   # Works! ruff explain E402   --format json   # Works!
 (And preferred.)

 This change is largely backwards compatible -- most users should experience no change in behavior.
 However, please note the following exceptions:

 * Subcommands will now fail when invoked with unsupported arguments, instead of silently ignoring them.
 For example, the following will now fail:

       ruff --explain E402 --respect-gitignore

-  (`explain` command doesn't support `--respect-gitignore`.)
+  (the `explain` command doesn't support `--respect-gitignore`.)

 * The semantics of `ruff <arg>` have changed slightly when `<arg>` is a valid subcommand.
   For example, prior to this release, running `ruff explain` would run `ruff` over a file or directory called `explain`.
 Now, `ruff explain` would invoke the `explain` subcommand.

-* Scripts that nvoke ruff should supply `--` before any positional arguments.
+* Scripts that invoke ruff should supply `--` before any positional arguments.
   (The semantics of `ruff -- <arg>` have not changed.)

 * `--explain` previously treated `--format grouped` as a synonym for `--format text`.
   This is no longer supported; instead, use `--format text`.

 ## 0.0.226